aguadecoco1301/node-text-macro/README.md

 # sh-macro
-Like HotKeyboard text macro manager usin xdotool
+Like HotKeyboard text macro manager using xdotool with Node.JS